iterative/dvc.org/content/docs/command-reference/run.md

   `command`.

-- `--no-exec` - create a stage file, but do not execute the `command` defined in it, nor cache dependencies or outputs (like with `--no-commit`, explained below).
-DVC will also add your outputs to `.gitignore`, same as it would do without `--no-exec`.
-Use `dvc commit` to force committing existing output file versions to cache.
+- `--no-exec` - create a stage file, but do not execute the `command` defined in it.
+DVC will still add the outputs to `.gitignore`.
+Implies `--no-commit` (explained below).
+If the outputs already exist in the workspace, use `dvc commit` to force caching them.

-  This is useful if, for example, you need to build a pipeline quickly first, and run it all at once later.
+  This is useful, for example, to define a full `dvc.yaml` pipeline first, and run it all at once later (with `dvc repro`).

 - `-f`, `--force` - overwrite an existing stage in `dvc.yaml` file without asking for confirmation.